TLBIBatMan/Batz-Tequilala-Tablet/README.md

-# Batz-BrucesBar-Tablet
+# Batz-TequiLaLa-Tablet
 Tablet For Bruce's Bar

-#Job : BrucesBar
+#Job : tequilala

 #Photos : [ Would Have to Get Photos ]
 1-